cirg-io/AIAerobics-OpenPoseNet-CodeExamples/README.md

 ## Getting started

-!Please run the Examples in Chrome or Safari!
+(Please run the Examples in Chrome or Safari)

 ### Example 1 (simpleOpenPoseExample) - OpenPoseNet Example, selecting the most Centered Pose
 A basic example on how to use OpenPoseNet for pose detecting.
 Selecting (Highlighting in red) the most centered pose.